 Open Access Licence Agreement

-This license means that the book cannot be republished and sold commercially or changes made to your published text without permission.
+This license means that the book, article or chapter cannot be republished and sold commercially or changes made to your published text without permission and ensures the author and publisher retain a greater amount of control without restricting sharing and use of the work in its original form.

-Most research funders requiring Open Access will accept this license but if you would like to use a different licence which permits a greater degree of flexibility or work for an IGO and have specific requirements please discuss this with your Commissioning Editor when you submit a proposal.
+If you would like to use a different licence which permits a greater degree of flexibility, have specific funder requirements or work for an IGO please discuss this with your Commissioning Editor when you submit a proposal.

 Obtaining permissions for third party materials used in your book